factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 #### GRPC Protocol Version

 The GRPC Protocol Version shifted from 1.0.0 to 1.1.0.
-That means, in order to talk to a factcast server with version 0.1.0, you can use and client from 0.0.30 on, but in order to use a 0.1.0 client, you'd need to talk to a factcast server with at least the same protocol version than your client.
+That means, in order to talk to a FactCast server with version 0.1.0, you can use and client from 0.0.30 on, but in order to use a 0.1.0 client, you'd need to talk to a FactCast server with at least the same protocol version than your client.
 So the idea is: first update your servers, then update the clients.

 #### GRPC Adresses, Hosts, Ports

 We updated to yidongnan/grpc-spring-boot-starter.
-In order to direct your client to a particular target address of a Factcast server, you might have specified:
+In order to direct your client to a particular target address of a FactCast server, you might have specified:

 ```
 grpc.client.factstore.port=9443